Search versus Search for Collapsing Electoral Control Types: Preliminaries

 \subsection{Control Types and Collapses}

 Definition~\ref{def:control-types} and the text following it define the 24 partition-based control types (for each election system $\cale$).
-For uniformity, we take the definition essentially verbatim from the papers we are most closely related to~\cite{hem-hem-men:j:search-versus-decision,car-cha-hem-nar-tal-wel:t4:sct}, which themselves were drawing on the line of earlier papers---starting with Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:control}---that developed the current set of control notions (for more history and citations, see~\cite{fal-rot:b:handbook-comsoc-control-and-bribery,hem-hem-men:j:search-versus-decision, car-cha-hem-nar-tal-wel:t4:sct}).
+For uniformity, we take the definition essentially verbatim from the papers we are most closely related to~\cite{hem-hem-men:j:search-versus-decision,car-cha-hem-nar-tal-wel:j:sct}, which themselves were drawing on the line of earlier papers---starting with Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:control}---that developed the current set of control notions (for more history and citations, see~\cite{fal-rot:b:handbook-comsoc-control-and-bribery,hem-hem-men:j:search-versus-decision, car-cha-hem-nar-tal-wel:j:sct}).
 One must be clear as to the handling of candidates who are tied winners in first-round elections.
 The two tie-handling rules typically studied as to partition-based control types are ties-eliminate (\te)---in which a candidate must uniquely win its subelection to proceed to the next round---and ties-promote (\tp)---in which all winners of a subelection proceed to the next round.
-In Definition~\ref{def:control-types} and later in the paper, we will at times have elections whose candidate set is $C'$ but whose votes, due to candidate partitioning and/or first-round candidate eliminations, are over a set $C \supseteq C'$.
-As is standard in the literature, in such cases we always take this to mean that the votes are each masked down to just the candidates in $C'$.
+In Definition~\ref{def:control-types} and later in the paper, we will at times speak of elections whose candidate set is $C'$ but whose votes, due for example to candidate partitioning and/or first-round candidate eliminations, are over a set $C \supseteq C'$.
+For example, for the $(C_1,V)$ of part~\ref{part:blort-2} of Definition~\ref{def:control-types}, the $C'$ is $C_1$ and the votes in $V$ are over $C$.
+As is standard in the literature (e.g., this was used implicitly in the seminal control paper~\cite{bar-tov-tri:j:control} and many other control papers since, see also~\cite[Footnote~4]{car-cha-hem-nar-tal-wel:j:sct} where it is explicit), in such cases we always take this to mean that the votes are each masked down to just the candidates in $C'$.